Money saving tips this Christmas

 Give regifting a go

 Regifting has a bad reputation, but it doesn’t need to!
-If you’ve recieved a gift in a past that isn’t right for you, but you’re sure someone else would love it, wrap it up for a regift!
+If you’ve received a gift in a past that isn’t right for you, but you’re sure someone else would love it, wrap it up for a regift!

 decorating gingerbread